Capitol Critters

-Capitol Critters is an American animated sitcom produced by Steven Bochco Productions and Hanna-Barbera in association with 20th Century Fox Television for ABC.
+Capitol Critters is an American adult animated sitcom produced by Steven Bochco Productions and Hanna-Barbera in association with 20th Century Fox Television for ABC.
 The show is about the lives of mice, rats, and roaches who reside in the basement and walls of the White House in Washington, D.C.
 Seven out of the show's 13 episodes were aired on ABC from January 28 to March 14, 1992.
 Cartoon Network later aired all 13 episodes (including the unaired episodes) from 1995 through 1996.
 ABC Signature and Touchstone Television's successor company 20th Television (under Disney) currently holds the rights to the show.

 The series was part of a spate of attempts by major networks to develop prime time animated shows to compete with the success of Fox's The Simpsons, alongside CBS's Fish Police (also produced by Hanna-Barbera) and Family Dog.
 The latter two, along with Capitol Critters, proved unsuccessful and were quickly cancelled.